 Traditionally, the requirements are split into functional and non-functional.
 Functional requirements are things the software will do, like an admin can update some data.
 And non-functional requirements are how the software should perform, like the application should respond within 1 second.
 A more modern approach to requirements is to use a product backlog and user stories to describe what is needed.
 How the user story is written is important and is covered in this article.

 The outcome of creating a product backlog is to have a comprehensive list of things the software should do.
-On Codebots, this is found in the Plan and can be seen in the following screenshot.

 What is a user story?